Czeach/Chronos/README.md

+# Chronos

 <p align="center">
 # Chronos
-Chronos is a native android application built in kotlin and it's UI entirely in Jetpack Compose.
+A native android application built in kotlin with it's UI entirely in Jetpack Compose.
 </p>

 ## Description
 <p align="center">
 Chronos demonstrates modern Android development with Hilt, Coroutines, Flow, Jetpack (Room, ViewModel, Jetpack Compose), and is based on MVVM architecture.
 It is a timezone converter app that lets the user save live time of different locations as well as convert time from one